Organization of this Website

 Copyright and Use

-Facts, names, dates and places cannot be copyrighted; you are free to copy them and use them anyway you wish.
 The descriptive narratives and most photographs on this website are my creative work product.
 These materials are released under a Creative Commons Attribution Non-Commercial Share-Alike license.
 You may copy, distribute, display these and make derivative works based on them only as long as you give credit to this website for their original creation.

 The book A Dowling Family of the South and the booklet To Dowlings Who Served in America’s Wars are not my works.
-Although I have permission to use the book A Dowling Family of the South, both may be subject to and covered by standard US Copyright law.
+Although I have permission to use the book A Dowling Family of the South, both are subject to and covered by standard US Copyright law.
 Use this material at your own risk.

 Reliability of Data